AminaTkh/Tweet_Emotion_Recognition/README.md

 # Tweet_Emotion_Recognition

 Tweet Emotion Recognition with TensorFlow.
-A coursera project
+A coursera project.

-Goals:
+###Goals:

 Using a Tokenizer in TensorFlow